gazpachu/joanmira/pages/blog/2016-08-17---how-to-set-up-a-react-es6-app-for-production-on-ubuntu/index.md

 ### Set up basic authentication

 Sometimes, we don't want everyone to see our app until it's not completely ready.
-For that and other reasons, we might like to implement a simple user authentication system that will request for a username and password.
+For that and other reasons, we might like to implement a simple user authentication system that will request a username and password.

-First we are going to create the password file using the OpenSSL utilities.
+First, we are going to create the password file using the OpenSSL utilities.
 We will create a hidden file called .htpasswd in the /etc/nginx configuration directory to store our username and password combinations.

 You can add a username to the file using this command.
 We are using 'pepe' as our username, but you can use whatever name you'd like: